Editorial Integrity

 1. DSCR Ratio

-The Debt Service Coverage Ratio (DSCR) is a metric used to assess a property’s income-generating capacity relative to its debt obligations.
-To calculate DSCR in real estate financing, divide the property’s annual/monthly gross rental income by its total annual or monthly debt obligations, including PITIA (Principal, Interest, Taxes, Insurance, and HOA).
+The Debt Service Coverage Ratio (DSCR) measures how well a property’s rental income covers its debt obligations.
+It is calculated by dividing the property’s gross rental income by its total monthly or annual debt payments, including PITIA (principal, interest, taxes, insurance, and HOA fees).

 For example, if a property's gross income is $120,000 yearly and the total debt obligation is $100,000, the DSCR will be 1.2.
 This number means the property generates 20% more income than its total debt obligations.